Japan Winter Itinerary Part 5. All You Need to Know about Winter Wonderland in the Japanese Alps

 - Toyama to Shirakawago: Take JR Hokuriku Shinkansen from Toyama to either Kanazawa or Shin-Takaoka, then take a Nohi bus to Shirakawago.

 Purchase your JR Pass here.
 Here is the link to check Shinkansen timetable.
 (I recommend this site because it supports in English and easy to use.)
-You can check schedule and make a Nohi bus reservation here.
+You can also check schedule and make a Nohi bus reservation here.

 If your trip is limited to the Hokuriku region, there are a few other great discount passes for international travelers.
 However, if you’re flying in and out of (or traveling to and from) other cites outside of this region, most likely it would be more cost-effective to purchase a JR Pass.